Need to talk? Call 1800 882 436.

 Step-by-step guide to camping out

-Before you start, it is important to have a good sleep routine in place.
+Before you start, it's important to have a good sleep routine in place.
 You could also consider talking to a maternal child health nurse.
-That is because any new sleep strategy is more likely to succeed if you do it with professional help.
+That's because any new sleep strategy is more likely to succeed if you do it with professional help.

 When you are ready, follow these steps:

-1. Place a mattress or chair next to the baby’s cot.
+1. Place a mattress or chair next to your baby's cot.

-4. When your baby can fall asleep without you touching them, move the mattress or chair about 50cm away from the cot.
+When your baby can fall asleep without you touching them, move the mattress or chair about 50cm away from the cot.
 Stay there quietly until your baby falls asleep.
-Return to the mattress or chair in the same position if they wake up during the night, and stay there until they go back to sleep.
+Return to the mattress or chair if they wake up during the night, and stay there until they go back to sleep.

 Tips for making camping out work